All Episodes

 You know, one of the things, you know, I frankly kind of found it a little moving to hear Jack Smith talk.

-Um, just sort of in just enormous contrast to what this administration does and the people who lead it.
+You know, seeing him speak extemporaneously about the Department of Justice's processes and about its values just stood in just enormous contrast to what this administration does and the people who lead it.

-I I found myself very moved and very saddened by our current moment.
+I found myself very moved and very saddened by our current moment.

 joe scarborough

-And you go to the heart of the New Testament where the disciples ask Jesus, who are we to love when Jesus says you're not only to love your enemies, you're the you know, you you need to love your neighbor as yourself.
+And you go to the heart of the New Testament where the disciples ask Jesus, who are we to love?

-And then the disciples say, Who are our neighbors?
+And then the disciples say, who are our neighbors?

 And Jesus, what does Jesus do?

-He was a minority you were allowed to hate.
+He was the minority you were allowed to hate, but right, he was a minority you were allowed to hate.

 And when a Jewish priest walked by, he didn't help the beaten Jewish man.

-And not only that said, took him to and said, take care of him, I'll be back, and I will pay you for whatever expense.
+And not only that, said, took him there and said, take care of him.

 It is what we're seeing today is the antithesis of that lesson and the heart of the gospel of Jesus Christ.